deepkit/deepkit-website2/src/pages/documentation/runtime-types/serialization.md

 //"2022-05-13T20:48:51.025Z"
 ```

 Although there are various workarounds to teach JSON.parse to deserialize Date objects, they are error-prone and poorly performing.
-To enable type-safe serialization and deserialization for this case and many other types, a serialization process is necessary.
+To enable typesafe serialization and deserialization for this case and many other types, a serialization process is necessary.

 There are four main functions available: `serialize`, `cast`, `deserialize` and `validatedDeserialize`.
 Under the hood of these functions, the globally available JSON serializer from `@deepkit/type` is used by default, but a custom serialization target can also be used.